kindlychung/Flickalz/readme.md

 # Usage

 Mac only.
-Just download the Flickalz.app file on the release page and double click.
+Just download the Flickalz.app.zip file [on the release page](https://github.com/kindlychung/Flickalz/releases), unzip it, and double click.

 # License

 BSD

+# Todo

+[] Customizable frequency
+[] Changing frequency according to time
+[] Use a different UI so that the flickering is constantly visible (from the menu bar, for example)